 Please note you don’t need to carry your Global Entry membership card with you to use Global Entry at customs.
 You only need your Global Entry card for expedited U.S. entry at land and sea ports of entry but you can also use it as a REAL ID instead of a driver’s license or passport.

 Has anyone recently renewed Global Entry?
-How long did it take and did you have interview?
+How long did it take and did you have to interview?